The NZ Schools Cycling Association (NZSCA) was established in 1968, to address the decreasing numbers of cyclists participating in the sport.

 This event is now held in the Term 3 School Holidays on a rotation basis between North and South Islands.

 NZSCA, now known as Cycling New Zealand Schools, has now grown to include 13 sanctioned events across Road, Track, MTB and Cyclo Cross operating under its umbrella.

-In 2016, Schools Cycling and Cycling New Zealand signed a memorandum of understanding to recognise their shared ambition of maximising the growth in participation of competitive cycling in schools ( intermediate and secondary schools), and intend to use the knowledge, skills, expertise and resources collectively across our organisations to achieve this outcome.
+In 2016, CNZ Schools and Cycling New Zealand signed a memorandum of understanding to recognise their shared ambition of maximising the growth in participation of competitive cycling in schools (intermediate and secondary schools), and intend to use the knowledge, skills, expertise and resources collectively across our organisations to achieve this outcome.
 Through this partnership, it will be possible to further connect the competition pathways, enhance best practice event delivery, and increase and build stronger relationships with schools and their riders.

-Likewise, it is envisaged that through this partnership where Cycling New Zealand integrates Schools Cycling activity into the current Cycling New Zealand framework, there will be notable increased efficiently and reduce administration and operational workload for Cycling New Zealand Schools Executive.
+Likewise, it is envisaged that through this partnership where CNZ integrates Schools Cycling activity into the current CNZ framework, there will be notable increased efficiently and reduce administration and operational workload for CNZ Schools Executive.

 - To promote the enjoyment, participation and competition on bicycles for all school-age children in New Zealand

 - To create and govern competitive cycling opportunities for School age participants.

 - To regulate cycling competition between schools and establish fair rules of competition.